-MANAGEMENT DISCUSSION AND ANALYSIS ("MD&A") FORM 51-102F1 For the year ended December 31, 2012
+MANAGEMENT DISCUSSION AND ANALYSIS ("MD&A") FORM 51-102F1 For the three months ended March 31, 2013

-Dated as of April 15, 2013
+Dated as of May 29, 2013

-The following management discussion and analysis of the financial position, results of operations and cash flows of RepliCel Life Sciences Inc. ("the Company", "RepliCel" or "we"), for the year ended December 31, 2012 includes information up to and including April 15, 2013 and should be read in conjunction with the annual audited consolidated financial statements for the years ended December 31, 2012, 2011 and 2010.
+The following management discussion and analysis of the financial position, results of operations and cash flows of RepliCel Life Sciences Inc. ("the Company", "RepliCel" or "we"), for the three months ended March 31, 2013 includes information up to and including May 29, 2013 and should be read in conjunction with the annual audited consolidated financial statements for the years ended December 31, 2012, 2011 and 2010.

-The financial statements of the Company for the year ended December 31, 2012 have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+The financial statements of the Company for the three months ended March 31, 2013 have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").